arvobowen/spider-gate/README.md

 <h1 align="center">SpiderGate API Server</h1>

 <div align="center">
   The core API gateway for handling automated workflows and integrations.
-It serves as the central hub for various API modules (orbs).
+It serves as the central hub for various API modules (orbs) designed to use with SpiderGate.
 </div>

 <div align="center">